JH Dental Clinic

 Our dentist has worked extensively both in private practice and hospital dental service since graduating in Guys and St Thomas' Hospitals in London in 1996.

-Dr. Heer keeps up to date with cutting edge dentistry by attending courses on a national level and plans to be the first dentist in the area to use Ozone Therapy to reduce the need for dental drills and prevent root fillings.
+Dr. Heer keeps up to date with cutting edge dentistry by attending courses on a national level.

 We are keen to offer simple and pain-free dentistry in line with the latest scientific research.

 Wed 9am - 5pm

 Fri 9am - 1pm